oniichanx/HyprV6/README.md

 sudo ufw enable
 ```

-`if you can't you lanucher gufw but Segmentation fault (core dumped) or someting right it do`
+`if you can't you lanucher gufw but Segmentation fault (core dumped) or someting right this`

 Type the following command in a terminal: